jendave/ironsmith-compendiums/README.md

 * Tables that are simply copies of official Ironsworn tables without the array are not included since they would be redundant with the standard Ironsworn System tables.

 # Module Installation
-To install the module, search for `Ironsmith` or `Ironsworn` in the `Add-On Modules` tab of Foundry.
+To install the module, search for `Ironsmith` or `Ironsworn` in the `Add-On Modules` tab of of the Foundry VTT game setup screen.
+Then click on `Install`.

-Or use this URL:
+Or use this URL and click on `Install`:

 ```
 https://github.com/jendave/ironsmith-expanded-oracles/releases/latest/download/module.json